- AI chatbots can translate conversations into 100+ languages automatically with an LLM, or you can build custom translation flows for finer control.

 In today's multilingual world, the ability to interact with users in their native language is a key feature for any chatbot.

-Botpress offers automatic translations for your chatbot in over 100 languages — but if you're interested in setting up custom translation capabilities, we can help you do it.
+But if you're interested in setting up custom translation capabilities as you build your GPT chatbot, we can help you do it.

 In this article, we’ll dive into the specific coding inputs needed to customize your translation.